Thomas Morton (colonist): Evaluation

 In 1628, Plymouth Colony Governor William Bradford famously declared Morton a "Lord of Misrule."

 On October 12, 1812, John Adams wrote the following to Thomas Jefferson about Morton's book:

 The design of the Writer appears to have been to promote two Objects: 1. to Spread the fame and exaggerate the Advantages of New England 2. to destroy the Characters of the English Inhabitants, and excite the Government to Suppress the Puritans, and Send over Settlers in their Stead, from among the Royalists and the disciples of Archbishop Laud.

 Morton's The New English Canaan has been described as "an important work of early American environmental writing", as well as the first book banned in America.
 Harrison T. Meserole describes Morton as "America's first rascal".
 Ed Simon argues that Morton "remains a powerful disruptive presence in the common founding myth of American identity."

 In literature

-Nathaniel Hawthorne's story "The May-Pole of Merry Mount" in his Twice-Told Tales (1837) and J. L. Motley's Merry Mount (1849) are based on Morton's colonial career.
+Nathaniel Hawthorne's story "The May-Pole of Merry Mount" in his Twice-Told Tales (1837) is a brief story of the last day of revelry around the May Pole and it’s suppression and destruction by Puritan forces that night, showing that "As the moral gloom of the world overpowers all systematic gaiety, even so was their home of wild mirth made desolate amid the sad forest."

+J. L. Motley's Merry Mount (1849) is based on Morton's colonial career.

+Merry Mount is a 1934 opera with libretto by Richard Stokes and music by Howard Hanson utilizing the details from Hawthorne's brief tale in an otherwise completely original tragic story about the clash between newly arrived Cavaliers and Puritans in the new Puritan settlement.
+Wildly popular at its Metropolitan Opera premiere, it had 50 curtain calls, and was performed eight additional times that season, but it has only been revived a very few times since then.
+Some of the music survives in Merry Mount Suite, assembled by Hanson in 1937 and available in several recordings.